romain-valeo/EVSE-connections/README.md

 > Connection to the Wifi Valeo network is disabled.
 Hence, only wired connection is possible.

 Another ethernet channel can be opened using a USB/ethernet converter (either USB-A or USB-C).\
-When connected to a device, it appears on command 'ip a' with a name starting by "enx".\
+When connected to a device, it appears on command 'ip a' with a name starting by "enx" (and "Ethernet USB" by Ubuntu).\
-This port shall be configured as static in Linux settings, with IPv4 address being 192.168.10.1 and mask being 255.255.255.0.
+This connection shall be configured as static in Ubuntu settings, with IPv4 address being 192.168.10.1 and mask being 255.255.255.0.
 No IPv6 configuration required.

 ## On the Phytec board
 On the Phytec board, if set-up instructions have been followed correctly, no additional configuration is needed.\